 - What will help me do this job better?

-- Check out the quizzes for primary and secondary ages.
+- Have a look at the checklists for primary and secondary ages.
 Did you get more than 8/16 YES answers?

 - Do you find it hard to get to work or meetings on time?

 - If someone gives you spoken instructions do you forget some of it?
 (Is it better written down?)